bnuredini/blog/content/writing/interactive-information-expansion.md

 Now for a cold shower, because LLMs are still far from being perfect.
 What I'm talking about here is still normative: I would like for the depth/verbosity knobs to be reliable, but that's not always the case.
-When you want something very specific, the amount of effort it takes to get that specific thing often outweighs the amount of effort that you would have otherwise spent on just looking at a more comprehensive source of information like a book or a paper.
+Some models are particularly verbose and instructing them otherwise sometimes result in missing information, rather than conciseness.
+Another issue where these models fail sometimes is when you want something very specific.
+Sometimes the amount of effort it takes to get that specific thing often outweighs the amount of effort that you would have otherwise spent on just looking at a more comprehensive source of information like a book or a paper.